kevjallen/static-site-with-github-workflows/README.md

 Three "environments" are included:
 - Integration: transient sites that are deployed, tested, and destroyed during workflow runs
-- Preview: the staging site that is deployed to following successful integration
+- Preview: the "staging" site that is deployed following successful integration
 - Production: the main site that contains the latest end-user features

 ### Secrets